How To Create API Server LoadBalancer for Kubernetes Cluster on CREODIAS OpenStack Magnum

 Execute this command from terminal command line.
 A config file has also been created at that address.
 To show its contents, execute command

-assuming you already are in the required folder (CloudferroDocs in this case).
+assuming you already are in the required folder.

-Config file will look a lot like giberish because it contains certificates, tokens and other rows with random content, some of them hundreds of characters long.
+Config file will look a lot like gibberish because it contains certificates, tokens and other rows with random content, some of them hundreds of characters long.
 Here is one part of it:

 The important row here is this network address: